Cat-Lady/Animated-ships/README.md

 #### Warning:
-This plugin doesn't work with ships purchased before the plugin installation, unless save game is edited (one-time fix) so that ships declared in save are fixed for having its "sprite" section matching the one in the plugin (see plugin's ```/data/ships.txt```).
+This plugin doesn't work with ships purchased before the plugin installation, unless save game is edited (one-time fix) so that ships declared in save file are modified to have "sprite" section matching one in the plugin (see plugin's ```/data/ships.txt``` for syntax).

 ## Author